6ftdotexe/NTK-Docs/docs/ASSETS.md

 # Assets

 This page collects NTK diagrams, logos, and visuals.
-All assets are stored in `/static/assets/` and linked below.

 ---